satyam-mohanty/knot/README.md

 Your app should now be running.

-🧠 What is knot?
+## 🧠 **What is knot?**

-knot is a minimal AI-driven web application that analyzes long policy and contract documents to detect contradictions between clauses.
+**knot** is a minimal AI-driven web application that analyzes long policy and contract documents to detect contradictions between clauses.
 It is designed as a sharp, lightweight MVP suitable for hackathons and early product prototyping.

 Users can upload documents, and the system:

-Segments text into meaningful clauses

-Finds semantically similar clauses

-Detects contradictions

-Classifies conflict types

-Explains the issue in readable language

-The goal is to make reviewing dense legal or policy text faster, clearer, and more reliable.

-🚀 Core Features

-Upload multiple documents

-Automatic clause segmentation

-Semantic contradiction detection

-Classification of conflict types

-Severity scoring

-Human-readable explanations

-Clean review dashboard

-🛠 Tech Stack

-Frontend: React / Next.js

-Backend: Node / API routes

-AI: Gemini API

-Styling: Tailwind CSS

-🧪 How It Works (High Level)

-User uploads one or more documents

-Text is extracted and split into clauses

-Clauses are semantically analyzed

-Similar clauses are matched

-Logical and numerical contradictions are detected

-Findings are displayed with severity and explanation

-⚠️ Disclaimer

-This tool does not replace legal review.
-It is intended as a decision-support assistant only.

-🛤 Roadmap

-PDF export for reports

-Role-based access

-Better clause scoring

-Highlighting inside text

-Domain-tuned improvements

-🤝 Contributing
+- Segments text into meaningful clauses
+- Finds semantically similar clauses
+- Detects contradictions
+- Classifies conflict types
+- Explains the issue in readable language

+The goal is to make reviewing dense legal or policy text **faster, clearer, and more reliable.**

+---

+## 🚀 **Core Features**

+- Upload multiple documents
+- Automatic clause segmentation
+- Semantic contradiction detection
+- Classification of conflict types
+- Severity scoring
+- Human-readable explanations
+- Clean review dashboard

+---

+## 🛠 **Tech Stack**

+- **Frontend:** React / Next.js
+- **Backend:** Node / API routes
+- **AI:** Gemini API
+- **Styling:** Tailwind CSS

+---

+## 🧪 **How It Works (High Level)**

+1. User uploads one or more documents
+2. Text is extracted and split into clauses
+3. Clauses are semantically analyzed
+4. Similar clauses are matched
+5. Logical and numerical contradictions are detected
+6. Findings are displayed with severity and explanation

+---

+## ⚠️ **Disclaimer**

+This tool does **not** replace legal review.
+It is intended as a **decision-support assistant only.**

+---

+## 🛤 **Roadmap**

+- PDF export for reports
+- Role-based access
+- Better clause scoring
+- Highlighting inside text
+- Domain-tuned improvements

+---

+## 🤝 **Contributing**

 Contributions and issues are welcome.